Sample Poultry Farming Business Plan Template

 VISION STATEMENT

-Goody Poultry Farm’s vision statement is to facilitate the production of safe and hygienic chicken eggs, provide jobs for the unemployed, and generate wealth for those who invest in our projects.
+Goody Poultry Farm’s vision is to facilitate the production of safe and hygienic chicken eggs, provide jobs for the unemployed, and generate wealth for those who invest in our projects.

 MISSION STATEMENT